Gardens, (Green) Squares, and Parks in Paris

 Square des Batignolles

-Designed in an English style, the small well-maintained Square des Batignolles is a garden not far from Parc Clichy-Batignolles.
-With vast green spaces, most of which are not accessible to the public, the garden has a tiny stream running in its midst with its waterfall.
+Designed in an English style, the small, well-maintained Square des Batignolles is a garden not far from Parc Clichy-Batignolles.
+With vast green spaces, most of which are not accessible to the public, the garden has a tiny stream running through it, with a waterfall.

-Unlike other Parisian parks, this one is smaller and human-sized and can be traversed easily.
+Unlike other Parisian parks, this one is smaller, human-sized, and easy to traverse.
 The lush greenery of the park dulls the continuous train sounds into a soothing lullaby, making it one of the best quiet parks off the beaten track.

 Address: 144bis Rue Cardinet